grnydawn/SetBuilders.jl/docs/src/index.md

     A = { x ∈ ::Integer }
 ```

-The function `ismember` serves a same purpose to the membership operator,
+The function `ismember` serves the same purpose as the membership operator,
 `in` or `∈`, but with additional keyword arguments.
 In the example,
 `on_nomember` accepts a function with one input argument, `hist`, and prints
 the output from the `describe` function, which details the structure of the
-first argument set.
+first argument's set.
 Optionally, the `describe` function accepts a `mark`
-keyword argument to indicate a specific set in the output.
+keyword argument to highlight a specific set in the output.
 In this case,
 `hist[end].set` is the set that fails the membership test.

 For further details, please continue reading the following manual.